jmcastagnetto/gbif-pl-dashboard/README.md

     - A short about page
     - Information about the sources of the data and images.
 - `server.R`: the processing logic for the Application
-  - This makes use of the `gbifServer()} function defined in the module `R/mod_gbif.R`
+  - This makes use of the `gbifServer()` function defined in the module `R/mod_gbif.R`
     - The aforementioned function, takes care of:
-      - Updating the list of options used in the
+      - Updating the list of options used in the Selectize-based widget
-      - Extracting the appropriate input values
+      - Obtaining the appropriate input values
-      - Updating the bar plot and the map locations
+      - In response to the input, updating the bar plot and the markers in the map

 The plotting functions used by the module mentioned above, are defined in `R/barplot_by_sciname.R` and `R/plot_org_map.R`